May 29, 2026

 Coaching is a collaborative, structured conversation that helps a person clarify goals, explore options, and take action toward future-focused changes in work or life.
 Unlike counseling, coaching is not therapy and does not diagnose or treat mental health conditions.

-The International Coaching Federation defines coaching as partnering with clients in a thought-provoking and creative process that inspires them to maximise their personal and professional potential.
+The International Coaching Federation defines coaching as partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 The coach assumes the client is capable and resourceful.
 The coach's job is to facilitate self-discovery through questioning techniques rather than giving direct advice.

 Coaching appears in many forms: